ohler55/agoo/README.md

 Agoo is Japanese for a type of flying fish.
 This gem flies.
-It is a high performance HTTP server that serves static resource at hundreds of thousands of fetchs per second.
-A a simple hello world Ruby handler at over 100,000 requests per second on a desktop computer.
+It is a high performance HTTP server that serves static resource at hundreds of thousands of fetches per second.
+A simple hello world Ruby handler at over 100,000 requests per second on a desktop computer.
 That places Agoo at about 85 times faster than Sinatra and 1000 times faster than Rails.
 In both cases the latency was two orders of magnitude lower or more.
 Checkout the